Statistical Methods Guidance

 - In addition to the internal Statistical Methodology Team, there is also the mostly free GSS Methodology Advice Service

-- Lastly, don’t forget that you may be able to get useful help from ChatGPT on methods.
-When prompting ChatGPT, be clear and specific, concise, use correct grammar and spelling, and provide an example if necessary.
+- Lastly, don’t forget that you may be able to get useful help from Microsoft 365 Copilot and ChatGPT on methods.
+When prompting, be clear and specific, concise, use correct grammar and spelling, and provide an example if necessary.